-Once you've reviewed the editorial calendar and these guidelines, contact us to become a contributor.
-You have the choice to submit articles on a regular cadence or you can submit whenever you feel inspired.
+Once you've reviewed these guidelines and the editorial calendar, send your pitch to firstname.lastname@example.org.
+You can submit articles on a regular cadence or whenever you feel inspired.
 Contributors are encouraged to subscribe to Future of Sourcing's email newsletter, which is delivered to readers twice a month.

 Who reads Future of Sourcing?

-If your article has been submitted to or has run on other sites or publications, please let us know — we will not repost content.
+If your article has been submitted to or has run on other sites or publications, please let us know — we will need the original URL to avoid duplicate content issues.

 Content must be non-promotional and vendor neutral in nature.